 In the trendy and quite lively Shockoe Bottom neighborhood, you'll find festive hangouts like McCormack's Irish Pub (12 N. 18th St.), and the coffeehouse and bistro Urban Farmhouse (1217 E. Cary St.) are nice places to enjoy drinks or dinner.

-If you're planning to visit the progressive and historic college town of Charlottesville, have a look at the Charlottesville Gay Bars and Dining Guide.
+If you're planning to visit historic college town of Charlottesville, have a look at the Charlottesville Gay Bars and Dining Guide.